Interstate 70 in Maryland: Hagerstown to Mount Airy

-Mount Airy to Baltimore
+Mount Airy to Woodlawn

 I-70 is closely paralleled by MD 144 (Frederick Road) on its eastbound side as the freeway briefly passes through Carroll County.
 The Interstate enters Howard County when it traverses the South Branch of the Patapsco River near its headwaters.
 MD 144 leaves the vicinity of I-70, which meets MD 94 (Woodbine Road) at a diamond interchange in Lisbon and MD 97 (Roxbury Mills Road) at another diamond interchange near Cooksville.
 East of their diamond interchange with MD 32 (Sykesville Road), I-70 and US 40 split at a partial interchange.
 I-70 heads east as a four-lane freeway toward Baltimore while US 40 heads east as four-lane Baltimore National Pike to serve Ellicott City.
 Just east of the US 40 split, the Interstate has a partial interchange with Marriottsville Road that allows westbound I-70 to access US 40.

-North of Ellicott City, I-70 has a cloverleaf interchange with US 29 (Columbia Pike) just south of the U.S. Route's northern terminus at MD 99 (Old Frederick Road) and Rogers Avenue, which heads south toward the Ellicott City Historic District.
+North of Ellicott City, I-70 has a cloverleaf interchange with US 29 (Columbia Pike) just south of the U.S. Route's northern terminus at MD 99 (Old Frederick Road) and Rogers Avenue, which heads south toward Ellicott City Historic District.
 The interchange includes a flyover ramp from westbound I-70 to southbound US 29.
 The Interstate continues east as a six-lane freeway through Patapsco Valley State Park, where the highway crosses the Patapsco River and the Old Main Line Subdivision again and enters Baltimore County.
 As the freeway approaches the suburb of Woodlawn, the speed limit decreases to 55 mph.
 The westbound direction has a mileage sign with approximate values for Columbus, Ohio; St. Louis, Missouri; Denver, Colorado; and the small town of Cove Fort, Utah, at the opposite end of I-70.
 This sign, which was intended as a test of Clearview typeface, was installed in 2004.